dspeele/NodeHttpToUdp/README.md

 --------------

 - Clone this repository
-- Configure the listener port and the UDP host and port in the config.js file
+- Configure the listener port and the UDP host and port in the config.js file (NOTE- Demandware has a firewall which prevents outgoing HTTP requests to any port except 80.
+If you want to use another port then you need to make a request to Demandware support to open that port.)
 - Start the server: nohup node index.js > httpToUdp.log &

 Logging